bhuvan-7/Early-stage-parkinson-s-disease-detection/README.md

 ## Usage

+### To run the model and classify images, follow these steps:

-Start the Flask app: python app.py
+1. Start the Flask app: python app.py

-Go to the web interface: http://127.0.0.1:5000/
+2. Go to the web interface: http://127.0.0.1:5000/

-Upload a spiral/wavy drawing.
+3. Upload a spiral/wavy drawing.

-View the prediction result: "Healthy" or "Parkinson."
+4. View the prediction result: "Healthy" or "Parkinson."